 They have less information on how kids are doing at school, whether they have completed homework or not, and who their friends are.
 Therefore, such children lack guidance, nurturing, and parental attention.

 Paying less attention to their children is not always intentional for such parents.
 Sometimes, parents lack knowledge about child development.
 They are sometimes overloaded with problems such as managing a household or office.

 Single parents find little time to look after their children.
 If parents have mental health issues or substance abuse problems, they may not be in a position to take care of their children.

 Effects on Children

 Children of uninvolved parents have behavioral issues.
 They are likely to struggle with self-esteem.
 They perform poorly in school and rank low in happiness.
 They have trouble controlling their emotions, are susceptible to depression, have difficulty with social relationships, and are antisocial.

 However, it has been seen that such children are resilient and likely to become self-sufficient out of necessity.

-Experts on the basis of their observations have identified four parenting styles, but it’s not necessary you will fit into only one category.
+Experts, based on their observations, have identified four parenting styles, but you don’t need to fit into only one category.

-Sometimes you will see yourself as a permissive parent and other times as an authoritative parent.
-Experts suggest that authoritative parenting is the best parenting style, but there is no need to worry if you identify yourself with other parenting styles more.
+Sometimes, you will see yourself as a permissive parent, and other times as an authoritative parent.
+Experts suggest that authoritative parenting is the best, but there is no need to worry if you identify with other parenting styles.

 Parenting is an evolving process.
-With dedication and commitment, you can cultivate a positive relationship with your child.
-Over time, your child will grow as a responsible adult, if you will manage to provide him or her with a supporting, healthy, but not “too controlling” environment.
+Dedication and commitment can cultivate a positive relationship with your child.
+Over time, your child will grow as a responsible adult, if you will provide him or her with a supporting, healthy, but not “too controlling” environment.